jermspeaks/christmas-adventure/sections/section-170.md

 *It's working,* you thought. *I'm learning.
 I'm understanding how to connect, how to remember, how to share.*

-Lumina trotted forward, their eyes bright.
+Cheshire trotted forward, their eyes bright.
 "You're getting it," they said.
 "The magic isn't about control—it's about connection.
 It's about remembering, about sharing, about understanding that Christmas is about people, not perfection."

 The Keepsake Keeper pulsed warmly.
 "You're learning," it said.
 "You're understanding that the magic has changed, that it works differently now.
 It requires connection, memory, emotion.
 It can't be controlled—it must be shared.
 But once you understand that, it becomes stronger, more powerful, because it's built on truth, not on the illusion of perfection."